 It turns out that talking about personal finances is a big issue for a lot of people.
 A survey by Wells Fargo (an American bank) revealed some interesting statistics about what people consider to be tricky subjects.

 Topics people find it difficult to discuss with others:

 Yes, right up there at the top of the list is that stinker of a subject, money.
 For those of you who feel like dismissing this as a cultural issue, let’s take a look at the Brits:

 ‘A new study has revealed that people in the UK find it easier to discuss mental health and infertility than they do money.’

-You may find that it is a difficult subject to broach with your fiancé/e but don’t brush it under the carpet!
+You may find that it is a difficult subject for you too, but be brave and broach the topic with your fiancé/e.
+Don’t brush it under the carpet!

 How do you deal with finances?

 Frequently couples struggle because they both have different attitudes to money.
 What is yours?